SansGuidon/bookmarks/README.md

 * [Gary Ewan Park](https://www.youtube.com/watch?v=SlM02V1tkSc) - Control your GitHub releases with GitVersion and GitReleaseManager
 * [Nicola Paolucci](https://www.slideshare.net/GoAtlassian/becoming-a-git-master-nicola-paolucci) - Becoming a Git Master / some interesting tips provided in this presentation
 * [top-regional-repositories](https://github.com/lorey/top-regional-repositories) - The most-relevant GitHub repositories for all countries and many cities worldwide.
+* [Amit Agarwal](https://www.labnol.org/internet/github-gist-tutorial/28499/) - What You Can Do With Gists on Github?

 ## Golang / Go
 * [faiface/pixel](https://github.com/faiface/pixel) - Pixel : A hand-crafted 2D game library in Go.